PremYekkali/StakingUI/README.md

 ## Staking UI
-This repo contains basic code for interacting with the staking smart contract.
+This repository contains basic code for interacting with the staking smart contract.